POSTPONED: Sir John Graham Lecture | Thomas Simpson

 To reserve your ticket or table contact us at | email@example.com

-We gratefully acknowledge the support of the New Zealand Law Foundation in sponsoring this event.
+With special thanks to our exclusive wine sponsor, Martinborough Vineyard, and grateful acknowledgement to the support of the New Zealand Law Foundation for sponsoring this event.